 Laboratory reports are due to your TA at the beginning of the following laboratory period after you have completed the experiment.
-When a lab report is due on a "Study Day", the due date is extended to the beginning of lecture.
 A penalty of one point per day will be deducted if you submit your report late.
 Late lab reports placed in your TA's mailbox must be accompanied by an email message sent prior to submitting the report.
 Failure to email your TA may result in additional points lost if your TA does not know to look for your report in his/her mailbox.